Zoe0409/Practice-Projects-with-Python/README.md

 **7. Mobile Games Ab-testing with Cookie Cats**: A/B testing and Data Visualization *Datacamp*

+**8. Titanic - Machine Learning from Disaster**: Automatic exploratory analysis of data and Machine learning *Kaggle*

 Work in process and Will keep updating the list...